 - This famous painting resides in a convent (Santa Maria Delle Grazie) a 15-minute bus ride from the Duomo.

 - It surprised me to find this wasn’t a framed painting.
-It encompasses an entire wall that is 15ft by 29ft in what used to be a dining hall.
+Instead, it encompasses an entire wall that is 15ft by 29ft in what used to be a dining hall.

 - Tickets are limited (and timed) due to only 25 people every 15 minutes allowed entry.
 If you want to see this, you need to reserve your tickets.